From buzzword to business lever: How business leaders use AI in practice, for themselves and their company

 For you as a manager, this means that you translate your individual success to the corporate level.
 You initiate the AI transformation.

 The use cases must then be prioritized according to key criteria.
-We recommend starting with Lighthouse Use Case.
+We recommend starting with a Lighthouse Use Case.
 A project that quickly shows success, generates momentum and convinces skeptics in the company.
 At the same time, it makes sense to set up a structured funnel in order to acquire use cases sustainably.

 Validated use cases then go through the tried and tested phases: From proof of concept (POC) to minimum viable product (MVP) to stable operation and scaling.